Total Control (TV series)

 Total Control is an Australian television political drama series first screened on ABC TV in October 2019.
 Its working title was Black Bitch, but that was deemed too controversial and the series was renamed.
-Season 2 began airing on 7 November 2021.
-On 31 August 2022, a third season was announced by Screen Australia.
+Season 2 began airing on 7 November 2021, and the final season premiered on the ABC on 14 January 2024.

-Synopsis
+Premise

-Rachel Anderson is the embattled but cunning Prime Minister of Australia.
-Alex is a charismatic Indigenous woman who finds herself the centre of media attention following her admirable actions in a high-risk situation.
-Rachel wants to use Alex to boost her popularity and further her own agenda, and recruits her as a senator.
+Alex Irving is a charismatic Indigenous woman who finds herself the centre of media attention following her admirable actions in a high-risk situation.
+The embattled but cunning Prime Minister of Australia, Rachel Anderson, recruits Alex to become a federal Senator, so as to boost Rachel's popularity and further her own agenda.

-The government in the series appears to represent the Liberal-National coalition, with various factions and other parties mimicking current ones in Australia.
-There are several storylines and characters, including Alex's son, her mother, an ex-lover and rival clans in Winton, Queensland, her activist brother in the city, various other players in the Canberra political and office sphere, and a young woman who has escaped youth detention with some footage which could severely damage the government, or in particular the right-wing faction.
+There are several storylines and characters, including Alex's son, her mother, an ex-lover and rival clans in Winton, Queensland, her activist brother, various other players in the Canberra political and office sphere, and a young woman who has escaped youth detention with some footage which could severely damage the Anderson government.

+The government in Series 1 and 2 appears to depict Liberal-National coalition, with various factions and other parties mimicking contemporary ones in Australia.
+The government in Series 3 appears to depict Labor.